sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

     which lets you build points for stuff like free day rentals, weekend rentals, etc.
   * Being with USAA is also helps if you are under 20 and want to rent a car.
+  * Adrian thinks that a discount that is seem to be particularly useful for long weekends is Budget's free weekend day.
+It is basically a buy 2 free 1 day deal.
+  * Make sure to have your USAA ID when going to get your car if you rented online.
 * Tips when actually renting:
   * Insurance is usually peddled with the car rental at the counter (eg. liability, loss damage insurance, collision).
 If you have car